 Go Secondhand!
 Shop thrift & consignment shops giving clothes a new home

 If you’re on a budget and want to hop on the slow fashion movement, go secondhand!
 As we mentioned earlier, thrifting can be fun.
 Slow fashion brands can be expensive, but you can find second-hand shops and consignment shops in almost every city.
-They offer all kinds of options, ranging from ultra-cheap pieces to brand-name ones, so if you have clothes you no longer wear or want to buy new ones, a thrift store is the place to go.
+They offer all kinds of options, ranging from ultra-cheap pieces to brand-name ones, so if you have clothes you no longer wear or want to buy new ones, a thrift store is a place to go.
 Or you can rent your clothing too.

 Stay away from Synthetic fabric!
 Purchase clothing made from natural materials